moacir-rodrigues-petry/201-session/README.md

 git remote -v
 ```

+Before we push the code to the remote repository, let's use the **GitHub Copilot Commit Message Generate** resource.
+To do that, follow these steps:

+👉🏼 Generate a new feature branch, name is as wanted, example: `git checkout -b FEA-1234`

-Before we push the code to the remote repository, let's use the GitHub Copilot Commit Message Generate resource.
-Add all files/folders created from users-api and users-frontend directories.
-Go to the Source Control tab in your IDE and click on the "Generate Commit Message with Copilot" button.
-Right away, Copilot will generate a commit message for you.
+👉🏼 Add all **files/folders** created from **users-api** and **users-frontend** directories to the stage changes using git.

+👉🏼 Go to the Source Control tab in your IDE and click on the "Generate Commit Message with Copilot" button.

+👉🏼 Right away, Copilot will generate a commit message for you.

 Review the message and click on the "Commit" button 🎉

 Push the code to the remote repository: `git push -u 201-session main`

+And that's it!
+You have successfully created a remote repository and pushed your code to it.
+Now, let's move on to the next module where we will implement GitHub Actions for CI/CD.

+Now, go to the GitHub repository to see the feaure branch created and see how GitHub Copilot can help to effortlessly generate detailed pull request descriptions that enhance collaboration and clarity in your projects.

 ---